Cordoba, Cordoba, Argentina Guide

 Day Trips

-Approximately 45 minutes by bus or car Mina Clavero is a popular destination known for its crystal-clear rivers and stunning natural landscapes.
-The Mina Clavero River is considered one of the cleanest in South America.
-Enjoy swimming, sunbathing, and hiking in the surrounding mountains.
+Approximately 2 hours by car Mina Clavero, located in the Traslasierra Valley, is renowned for its crystal-clear rivers and stunning natural beauty.
+The town is a popular destination for swimming, sunbathing, and enjoying the outdoors.
+The Mina Clavero River is considered one of the cleanest in Argentina, and the surrounding mountains offer opportunities for hiking and exploring.

 Travel Time